Aliah12u/MaskDetection/README.md

 # MaskDetection
-# This project to detect if image with wear mask or not
+# This project to detect if image wear mask or not